 Kaegi had announced that he would pursue this legislation in the first 100 days of office.

 The state law, Senate Bill 1379, would apply only in Cook County but allow other counties to adopt the same rule.
+As of April 4, 2019, the Illinois Senate has passed the bill and sent it to the Illinois House rules committee.

 According to the proposed legislation, “income producing property” means property owned for the sake of generating revenue.
 It excludes owner-occupied properties and the following property types: